Rockies vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has recorded 51 hits with nine doubles, a triple, seven home runs and 23 walks.
-He has driven in 35 runs with seven stolen bases.
+- Semien has 52 hits with nine doubles, a triple, seven home runs, 23 walks and 35 RBI.
+He's also stolen seven bases.

-- Semien will look for his ninth straight game with a hit in this matchup.
-During his last 10 games he is batting .317 with a triple, two home runs, three walks and seven RBI.
+- Semien will look for his 10th straight game with a hit in this contest.
+In his last 10 games he is hitting .286 with a triple, two home runs, three walks and seven RBI.

 Semien Recent Games